aspose-font/Aspose.Font-Documentation/net/what-is-font/CSS-fonts/_index.md

 The property is inherited.

-Font-style property of HTML SCC may have the next values:
+Font-style property of HTML CSS may have the next values:
 - `normal` - default value that sets up the normal slope for the font.
 - `italic` - marks the text with the cursive.
 - `oblique` - sets the sloped typeface of the font (the font has in its typeface variations a sloped one).